lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 of very different energies that are both relevant.
 The classic examples of this are Ga and In: both 3_d_ (4_d_) and 4_d_ (5_d_) states are relevant.

-To obtain accurate calculations, a third partial wave must included (these partial waves are called
+To obtain accurate calculations a third partial wave must included.
+These partial waves are called
-<i>&phi;<sub>z</sub></i> in the Questaal suite).
+<i>&phi;<sub>z</sub></i> in the Questaal suite.

-In practice these additional partial waves are added by turning them into _local orbitals_ which are confined to the augmentation sphere.
+In practice additional partial waves are incorporated by turning them into _local orbitals_ which are confined to the augmentation sphere.
 This ensures that the eigenvalue problem remains a linear one, at the expense of an increase in the rank of the hamiltonian.

 {::nomarkdown}</div>{:/}